rodlie/natron-plugins/README.md

 ## Availables plugins :
 ### Time
--FrameStamp : a very simple stamp that show the current frame in the corner of the image.
+-- FrameStamp : a very simple stamp that show the current frame in the corner of the image.

 ### Filter
--Chromatic Aberration : a Chromatic Aberration similar to the one found in blender
+- Chromatic Aberration : a Chromatic Aberration similar to the one found in blender

 ## How to install :
 Just download the files and copy them to your pyplug/plugin dir.